adrienjoly/adrienjoly.github.io/slides/testing/slides.md

 # 📦  Functional testing

-## The system does what it's supposed to do
+- Goal: system does what it's supposed to do
+- UI tests can be slow and flaky to run
+- How: consider the system as a black box, test like a user

 ---
 class: dbl-size, middle, center